KevinTCoughlin/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 }
 ```

-With the above code, one can select (a) file(s) in the File Explorer.
-Upon clicking the default "Select" action button, the selected keys will be output to the Browser's console.
+With the above code, one can select files in the File Explorer and upon clicking the default "Select" action button, the selected keys will be output to the Browser's console.

 ### Cancel Callback